openSUSE/cavil/docs/Architecture.md

 * `new`: Initial state, report ready for review.

-* `acceptable`: Reviewed and accepted by a human expert, no in-dept review has been performed however.
+* `acceptable`: Reviewed and accepted by a human expert, but not a lawyer.

-* `correct`: In-depth review by a lawyer that resulted in accepting the report.
+* `correct`: Review by a lawyer that resulted in accepting the report.

-* `rejected`: In-depth review by a lawyer that resulted in rejecting the report.
+* `rejected`: Review by a lawyer that resulted in rejecting the report.

 ### UI